Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 2. ChatGPT

-ChatGPT is a free virtual assistant for beginners that can help with writing, planning, research, coding—you name it.
-It’s powered by GPT-4o, the latest AI model from OpenAI, and it works via chat, voice, or even images.
+ChatGPT is a free virtual assistant for beginners that can help with writing, planning, research, coding.
+It’s powered by GPT-5, the latest AI model from OpenAI, and it works via chat, voice, or even images.
 It’s super versatile and easy to use, whether you’re a student, entrepreneur, or just curious about AI.

 Key features

-- Free access to GPT-4o (with some limits)
+- Free access to GPT-5 (with some limits)

-- Voice conversations that feel natural and responsive
+- Voice assistant that feels natural and responsive

 - Help with writing, summaries, coding, planning, and more

-- Custom GPTs—build your own assistant for specific needs
+- Custom GPTs - build your own AI agent for specific needs

 - The voice feature feels surprisingly human.
 I’ve used it hands-free while walking or cooking.